 Your team is the project’s biggest asset, so nurture it and enable each individual team member to thrive.
 Allow for people’s individuality, play to their strengths and give them the support they need to succeed.
 To build a great team, spend one-on-one time with people on a weekly basis.
 Ask them what you can do to help, what they worry about and how you can assist them to work more effectively.
 Never be afraid to ask questions and to lend a helping hand.
 One of your most important roles of a manager is to remove blockages so that your team can get on with its work.

 If you are to add maximum value, you must learn to delegate.
 This will help you create space to concentrate on the big picture and on the strategic aspects of the project.
 Tracking timesheets, taking minutes and planning detailed work streams are important aspects of a project, but it’s not important that you do them.
 Get a project administrator on board or train your senior team leads to take on a more senior role.
-Not only do you develop their skill set, you also free yourself up to focus on customer relationships, communication, team collaboration and team building, and setting the business vision.
+Not only do you develop their skill set, but you also free yourself up to focus on customer relationships, communication, team collaboration, and team building, and setting the business vision.

 6. Challenge the status quo